evanriley12/ThePlanners-PKI-Room-Scheduler/README.md

 Our application is a tool to manage and reschedule classroom assignments for PKI.

-# Release Notes:
+# Milestone 3 Release Notes:
-- Polished the frontend for a smoother and more aesthetically pleasing experience.
-- The user is now notified when an upload of the csv succeeds or fails.
+- New Features:
-- The application now parses data from the uploaded csv for use in the backend (can also be seen in the dropdown menu).
+    - The class information box now shows the class information for the section selected from the dropdown menu.
-- Implemented a very basic algorithm that displays other classrooms that could fit a selected course.
-    - Due to some issues with the dropdown box, this is always showing the algorithm being executed on the first class in the list with a new enrollment of 50.
-- Lots of backend work to prepare for more in-depth algorithm development.
+    - The Max Class Size and Enrollment input fields now automatically populate based on the selected section.
+    - The Max Class Size and Enrollment input fields can now properly be incremented and decremented using the arrows in each box.
+    - The Scheduling algorithm now actually works:
+        - Determines the relationship between all classes to determine which have overlapping times.
+        - Only considers rooms that are open during the time of the class.
+        - Displays the best choice to move the room to, based on which available classroom has the smallest number of seats that still accomodate the change.
+        - Also displays the other classrooms that would work just as well, as well as the options that work worse.

+- Polish Changes:
+    - Gave the application an actual title rather than using React's default.
-- Added basic tests to handle uploading and parsing the csv file.
+    - Added a UNO icon to the tab display rather than using React's default.
+    - Font and text size changes to make information more readable.
+    - The class dropdown menu now adds leading 0's to the section number to make the line length more consistent.

 Our Integration branch has our most updated version.